How to connect and process Act CRM data from Azure Databricks

 Connect to Act CRM from Databricks

 With the JAR file installed, we are ready to work with live Act CRM data in Databricks.
 Start by creating a new notebook in your workspace.
-Name the notebook, select Python as the language (though Scala is available as well), and choose the cluster where you installed the JDBC driver.
-When the notebook launches, we can configure the connection, query Act CRM, and create a basic report.
+Name the workbook, make sure Python is selected as the language (which should be by default), click on Connect and under General Compute select the cluster where you installed the JDBC driver (should be selected by default).

 Configure the Connection to Act CRM